ahmadiehsan/personal_docs/docs/data_science/ai/neural_network/network_types/transformers.md

 - Uses bidirectional self-attention to produce contextualized representations of the input sequence.
 - Captures holistic meaning by attending to relations between tokens in the input.
 - Combines autoregressive decoding with encoder cross-attention to generate target tokens.
-- Uses both its own generated tokens (from self-attention) and the encoder’s processed information (via encoder-decoder cross-attention).
+- Uses both its own generated tokens (from self-attention) and the encoder's processed information (via encoder-decoder cross-attention).
 - Both encoder and decoder embed input tokens and enrich them with positional information.
 - The decoder uses cross-attention mechanisms to attend to the encoder's output representations, ensuring that the generated output remains aligned with the input sequence.